 Within 30 business days of receipt of the application materials, the Director will determine whether the application is complete based on compliance with the permit application submittal requirements set forth in Division 4 of this Article.
-The Director's determination that an application is complete or not complete is not an indication of whether the application satisfies the approval standards in Division 5.

-- 1. Application is Not Complete.
+1. Application is Not Complete.
 If the application is not complete, the Director will inform the Applicant of the deficiencies in writing and will take no further action on the application until the deficiencies are remedied.
-If the Applicant fails to correct the deficiencies within 60 calendar days, the application will be considered withdrawn and returned to the Applicant. - 2.
-Application is Complete.
+If the Applicant fails to correct the deficiencies within 60 calendar days, the application will be considered withdrawn and returned to the Applicant.

+- Application is Complete.
 If the application is complete, the Director will certify it as complete and stamp it with the date of determination of completeness. - 3.
 Extension of Time for Determination of Completeness.
 The Director may authorize an extension of time to complete the review for determination of completeness up to an additional 60 business days.
 The extension of time for determination of completeness will be based upon the following considerations: - a.
 Scope of Application.
 The scope of application is sufficient to require additional time for the Director to review the application for a determination of completeness. - b.
 Staff Workload.
 The Department's workload due to the volume and scope of pending applications justifies the need for an extension of time.